MikeDeGan/docs/docs/React/Hooks.md

 }
 ```

 The key here is the second element of the useEffect function, the empty array [].
 The second element controls when this function gets run.
 It will run whenever the second element changes.
+So setting the second element to an empty array will ensure that it will never change and never run again.